TapTrack/TappyUsbNodeDemo/README.md

 Tappy to the message listener are raw messages in the Tappy's messaging protocol.
 In order to make sense of the payload, you have to use a resolver to convert these raw messages into a parsed response.
-Similarly, the getTagType() method on the TagFound response a special tag type identification code that you should resolve into a tag property object.
+Similarly, the getTagType() method on the TagFound response returns a special tag type identification code that you can resolve into a tag property object that contains information about the tag and its capabilities.

 ## Conclusion
 Now we have a command line utility that will tell the Tappy to scan for tags and report them to the command line.
-All in under 100 lines of code including plenty of error handling.
-Try it out, you should see something like this:
+All in under 100 lines of code including error handling.
+If you have some NFC tags on hand, try it out, you should see something like this:

 ```shell
 lvanoort@Osiris ~/Projects/tappyUtility $ node index.js stream-tags --timeout 5 /dev/ttyUSB0